novel-zlood/novel-zlood.github.io/source/_posts/rptc/rptc-71.md

 “Amazing, my foot.”

 “Really.
-Including the successor of 【Kusung Group】, there were three chaebol heirs, and representatives or executives from various companies came.
+Including the successor of 【Guseong Group】, there were three chaebol heirs, and representatives or executives from various companies came.
 Even celebrities wished for our company’s future.”

 “Well, they’re just people I met by chance.”

-“You’re meeting Son Jung-ui in a few days.
+“You’re meeting Son Jung-yi in a few days.
 Watching you rise higher and higher, it doesn’t feel real.
 That such a person is my brother.”

 “I’m not going up alone.
 I’m going up with you.
 To be precise, with our company members.”